Climate

 When can you see the Northern Lights in Iceland?

-The winter in Iceland brings the chance to see this spectacular phenomenon in the dark northern sky on a cold and clear night.
+The winter in Iceland brings the chance to see this natural phenomenon in the dark northern sky on a cold and clear night.
 There’s no particular winter month that’s better than another, you simply need these 3 things:

 - Plenty of darkness